NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 There are couple of solution to this:

 * You can have the integral decay over time.
 For instance, instead computing `sum = sum + e` each iteration, you could do `sum = 3*sum/4 + e`.
 The downside of this is that it will make your kI term's behavior more complex.
 Complexity is your enemy.
 * You can also just bound the integral at some value.
 Some trial and error may be required to find a reasonable bound.
 Same problem as above -- this introduces a discontinuity is the algorithm's behavior.
-* You can reset the integral when throttle is 0.
+* You can reset the integral when throttle is 0 or when `Ki` is zero.

+You might also want to implement a "deadband" on throttle, so that if the throttle is below some small value, it reads as 0.
+If your throttle is at 1, your motors probably won't turn on, but it would keep your error integral from reseting if you implement the last item above.

 ### Implementating PID